rokucommunity/rooibos/docs/index.md

 #### Parameterized test output

-The output from paremeterized tests shows the test name, and all of param configurations that were executed, making it easy to ascertain which param config results in a failure
+The output from parameterized tests shows the test name, and all of param configurations that were executed, making it easy to ascertain which param config results in a failure

 ![Simple test output](images/paramTest.png)